YuukiFST/Personal-LLM-Guide/README.md

 **I believe** this is why LLMs rely heavily on Python for benchmarks, especially math-related tasks.
 Additionally, I've noticed LLMs use Python to generate PDFs, DOCX files, and other formats.

-**In my experience**, Python is the programming language that LLMs are most proficient in.
+Python is the programming language that LLMs are most proficient in.
 As a result, even the free version of ChatGPT can effectively help you create Python scripts.

 ---